 Exercise is the key to a happy and healthy dog

 No matter your dog’s age, exercise provides all dogs with mental stimulation and keeps them active, which can help prolong their lives and reduce the risk of obesity.
-Talk to your vet about your dog’s exercise needs and research your breed carefully before bringing a new puppy into your life.
+Talk to your vet about your dog’s exercise needs and research the breed carefully before bringing a new puppy into your life.

 How active is your dog?
 Which kind of activities are you doing with your dog?
 Please leave a comment below ☟